ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 Generally speaking, these practices lower the threshold at which our brains might otherwise naturally seek for better abstractions.
 This is good!

-These practices are even more important for people with greater computational abilities. __This is actually the reverse of most people's intuition__, which is (rather derogatorily) that Smart People don't need to follow the same practices as Ordinary People.
+These practices may be more important for people with greater computational abilities. __This is actually the reverse of most people's intuition__, which is (rather derogatorily) that Smart People don't need to follow the same practices as Ordinary People.
 Don't fall into this trap around testing and abstractions.
 If you think you're so smart, then consider Abstraction to be an act of _noblesse oblige_ for the rest of us.

   [knuth]: https://en.wikipedia.org/wiki/Donald_Knuth